MarziaSyeda1/C-projects/README.md

+# C++ projects
-# This repository has my all C++ projects that I worked on in my First semester.
+This repository has my all C++ projects that I worked on in my First semester.